+Everyone wants to know about what does flamingo taste like?
+Let’s discuss the first flamingo.
 Flamingo meat is a product that’s sold in the SCP Blackmarket.
 It looks like normal meat and tastes like chicken, but it has small traces of pineapple inside.
 It can be bought for 10 dollars per kilogram and sold at 50 dollars per kilogram.
 Flamingo meat also comes with a small pack of salt and pepper.
-Flamingo meat in it’s raw form can cause cancer in humans.
+Flamingo meat in its raw form can cause cancer in humans.
 It is recommended that cooked flamingo meat should also be boiled for 10 minutes to prevent possible sicknesses.
 Flamingo meat is a product of the SCP foundation.
 It has been approved for use by personnel and civilians who have Level 2 Security Clearance or higher only.

 What Does Flamingo Taste Like?

-Have you ever wondered what does flamingo tastes like?
+Have you ever wondered what does flamingo taste like?
 I mean, they’re pink and everything.
 Well, sorry to disappoint but there are no reports of anyone tasting them.
 But if you want to know what other things taste like, read on!
-Flamingo’s taste like chicken…but even more delicious.
-It has a more buttery texture and the best word I can describe it as, is “crispier.”
+Flamingo taste like chicken…but it is even more delicious.
+It has a more buttery texture and the best word I can describe it as is “crispier.”
 Flamingo taste wonderful with pineapple.

 Flamingo’s taste is very much like beef with an added gamey flavor but less than duck or goose meat but with a slightly sweeter flavor.
 One reason flamingo tastes so good is because of its high percentage of muscle and low amounts of skin, fat, and bone.
 Flamingos are hunted for food in countries such as Peru, Bolivia, Mexico, and Venezuela, where they nest on flats covered with shallow water that has little plant coverage.
 The hunters take advantage of these areas by walking up to them while out in small canoes or boats.